• Skip to main content

 Wikimedia Commons

-Grego Erhart | 1515-20 | Lindenwood & Polychrome | Dept. of Sculptures
+Grego Erhart | 1515 – 20 | Lindenwood and Polychrome | Dept. of Sculptures

-Mary Magdalene is normally painted as the Pagan goddess Venus in Christianity which is much less sacrilegious than it sounds.
+Mary Magdalene is normally painted as the pagan goddess Venus in Christianity, which is much less sacrilegious than it sounds.
 Renaissance artists relied on Roman art to perform their craft since it was abundant and of high quality.
-Therefore, all the Pagan figures were used as models for the Christian figures.
+Therefore, all the pagan figures were used as models for the Christian figures.

-Just like Sandro Botticelli’s masterpiece, the Birth of Venus, Erhart portrays Magdalene nude with long flowing covering her figure.
+Just like Sandro Botticelli’s masterpiece, The Birth of Venus, Erhart portrays Magdalene nude with long flowing hair covering her figure.
 The two works of art, one a sculpture and the other a painting, portray two different icons of almost identical form.
+The statue is definitely worth seeing if only for that reason.

-Check Out Our Best Versailles & Paris Louvre Tours
+Our Best Versailles and Paris Louvre Tours

 SGT Louvre Blog Tour Card 388 x 200